 By placing an order with Creadyne, you confirm that you are in agreement with and bound by the terms and conditions set out below, and agree to follow the guidlines set out in our Partner Guide to the best of your ability.

 - "Creadyne", "we", "us", and "our" refer to Creadyne Developments, LLC

-- "The client", "you", and "your" refer to the company or individual engaging the services of Creadyne.
+- "The partner", "you", and "your" refer to the company or individual engaging the services of Creadyne.

-Stage 1: The client must thoroughly review the Software Requirements Specifications (SRS) document and provide feedback in a timely manner.
-Once the contents of the SRS are acceptable, the client must acknowledge either verbally or in written form his/her acceptance of the terms of the SRS.
-Any work requested by a client not within the scope of the accepted SRS will be charged at the hourly rate.
+Stage 1: The partner must thoroughly review the Software Requirements Specifications (SRS) document and provide feedback in a timely manner.
+Once the contents of the SRS are acceptable, the partner must acknowledge either verbally or in written form his/her acceptance of the terms of the SRS.
+Any work requested by a partner not within the scope of the accepted SRS will be charged at the hourly rate.

 Stage 5: Creadyne will complete the site to the defined specifications.
-The client must carefully review the completed website including all content, providing feedback in a timely manner.
+The partner must carefully review the completed website including all content, providing feedback in a timely manner.

 System Specifications and Alterations

 Each project will have set parameters as described in the SRS.
 On instructions to commence development the development team will proceed in accordance with the exact specifications as set out in this document.
 If there are any amendments to these parameters after the project has commenced, Creadyne will consider this to be an additional component or customization of the project and will charge for this work at the standard hourly rate.

 When a project has been delivered and approved, the partner will have a one month grace period during which Creadyne will address any reported system errors or bugs free of charge.
 After this grace period any required maintenance will be billed at our standard hourly rates.